Written by Kim Furlow, communications manager for the Institute for Public Health

-The Institute for Public Health at Washington University in St. Louis has named Dr. Karen Joynt Maddox Co-Director of the Center for Health Economics and Policy (CHEP), joining current CHEP co-director Timothy McBride, PhD, Bernard Becker Professor, Brown School.
+The Institute for Public Health at Washington University in St. Louis has named Dr. Karen Joynt Maddox, MD, MPH, the co-director of the Center for Health Economics and Policy (CHEP), joining current CHEP co-director Timothy McBride, PhD, Bernard Becker Professor, Brown School.

 The goal of the Center for Health Economics and Policy is to improve population health in America by encouraging health policy and economics research and dissemination.
 William G. Powderly, MD, the Larry J. Shapiro Director of the Institute for Public Health feels that the addition of Dr. Joynt Maddox, will expand Center expertise in its next phase of work.

 “The Institute for Public Health convenes cross-disciplinary faculty and researchers to tackle major community health issues and to eliminate health disparities,” Powderly says.
 “A focus on health economics and health policy led by Drs.
 McBride and Joynt Maddox will go a long way in helping the Institute develop long-lasting solutions to these major challenges.”

 “I look forward to joining the Institute for Public Health, Dr. McBride and the amazing team at CHEP to help grow health policy research at Washington University,” says Dr. Joynt Maddox.
 “There is a pressing need to use rigorous research to ensure that health policies promote high quality and reduce disparities.
 CHEP is a leader in this area both locally and nationally.”